MONGABAY REPORTING NETWORK: GLOBAL FORESTS

 Human impact on the world’s forests is considerable and extensive.
 Many activities contribute to this loss, such as energy extraction, logging, mining, fires, war, agriculture, and infrastructure expansion – to name a few.
 According to the World Resources Institute, 30 percent of global forest cover has been cleared, while another 20 percent has been degraded.
 Research indicates that the forest that remains has been fragmented to a point where only around 15 percent is intact enough to retain its original levels of biodiversity.

-We welcome story proposals on forest issues relating to the following countries: Indonesia, Brazil, Colombia, Ecuador, Peru, Guyana, Liberia, Ethiopia, Democratic Republic of the Congo, Republic of the Congo, Tanzania, Myanmar, and Vietnam.
+We welcome story proposals on forest issues in or directly related to the following countries: Indonesia, Brazil, Colombia, Ecuador, Peru, Guyana, Liberia, Ethiopia, Democratic Republic of the Congo, Republic of the Congo, Tanzania, Myanmar, and Vietnam.
 Focal topics include the rights and interests of forest-dependent populations, deforestation-free commodity supply chains and green growth, and issues surrounding transparency, governance and legality, and REDD+.

 Opinion pieces will not be considered.